PaloAltoNetworks/a3s/README.md

 It is also possible to limit the amount of identity claims that will be emebeded into the identity token by using the `--cloak` flag.
-This can be useful for privacy.
+This can be useful for privacy reasons.
 For instance if a party request you to have `color=blue` and that is the only claim that matters, you can hide the rest of your claims by passing

     --cloak color=blue